ziyi-zhang-mark/android/kotlin_basics.md

 ## Nested class Inner class

-`Nested class` - created inside another class.
-Is by default `static`

-`Nested class` - **cannot** access the data members of outer classes
+`Nested class` - created inside another class and is `static` by default.
+It **cannot** access the data members of `outer` classes

 `Inner class` - created inside another class with keyword `inner`.
-It is able to access members of its outer class even it is private. `Inner class` keeps a reference to an object of its outer class.
+It is able to access members of its `outer` class even it is private. `Inner class` keeps a reference to an object of its `outer` class.

 ```kotlin
 // Nested class